bigjosh/uAdventure/README.md

 An attempt to get Colossal Cave Adventure to fit into a tiny chip.

+UPDATE: I am giving up.
+I was hoping to get there with some quick precompling and compressing of the data structures and static strings.
+While initial work on this front was fruitful, the program code itself will not fit into 32K even getting rid of the strings entirely.
+I'm sure with enough effort this program could be rewritten to be space efficient, definetly not worth the effort (at least for me!).

 ## Starting point

 This nice clean C version...